paulmfoster/nremadd/README.md

 probably every other distro).
 Since it's not statically compiled, you'll need the newt library on your computer to make it work.

+## Installation

+Copy the executable to wherever you like, probably `/usr/local/bin`.
+Copy the config file (with modifications for your purposes) to where it should go (see above).

 ## Bugs

 If you find one, let me know.